 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Riggers job description, Riggers salary, Riggers information, what is the job of a Rigger like, pros and cons about Riggers, colleges and universities for Riggers, is Riggers the right career for me, Easy careers to get into, careers in Trades and Services
+Riggers job description, Riggers salary, Riggers information, what is the job of a Rigger like, pros and cons about Riggers, colleges and universities for Riggers, is Riggers the right career for me, careers in Trades and Services